 - Nurture a digital culture – Most credit union staff has the traditional access channels at their fingertips.
 They often have access to their accounts directly from their desktops.
 As a result, their need for the consumer digital channels is not as “urgent” as a member that has to drive across town to do business with your credit union.
 In working with credit unions, this lack of need compounds their lack of awareness of how these channels work and how to use them.
 To reverse this trend the credit union needs to train their staff in the use and navigation of the digital channels and incent them to use these channels.

 - Make your digital efforts a strategic initiative with a specific owner.
 It’s not just about applications and tools; it’s also about having an executive driving the culture forward.
 What does a VP of Digital Strategies do?
-They own all digital initiatives, they drive the strategy forward and they report the attainment of strategic milestones, wins, and losses along the way.
+They own all digital initiatives, they push the strategy forward, and they report the attainment of strategic milestones, wins, and losses along the way.

 We are still not to the point of becoming branchless, but we need to be very agile in responding to our members, and they migrate to the digital channels both from service as well as a sales standpoint.
 Is your digital strategy preparing you for member migration?